CalfCrusher/RobinHood/README.md

 * Search for subdomains (subjack, dnsreaper)
 * Search for live urls using gau
 * Get screenshots of subdomains
+* Powered by GF-Patterns
 * Search for secrets, token and APIs
 * Search hidden endpoints in JS urls
 * Scan live hosts with Nmap and Vulscan NSE Script
 * Run Nuclei on all subdomains
-* Search for XSS with Dalfox and gf Patterns
+* Search for XSS with Dalfox
+* Search for SQL injections with sqlmap
 * Search for virtual hosts
 * Search for public resources in AWS, Azure, and Google Cloud
 * Try to get origin of IPs using CloudFlair